Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 Robustness checks

 The uniform aggregation simulation is unrealistic in one direction: real users do not visit a uniform random sample of pages.
 They return to a small set of sites repeatedly, which means blocked requests cluster on a small set of tracker domains.
-We re-ran the simulation with domain-correlated sampling — sample 15 domains per simulated week, then draw requests only from those — to test whether the model’s advantage survives.
+We re-ran the simulation with domain-correlated sampling (sample 15 domains per simulated week, then draw NN requests only from those) to test whether the model’s advantage survives.

-At , domain-correlated browsing roughly doubles the model’s median error from 6.3% to 12.9%.
-The LUT’s error also rises, from 22.2% to 36.4%.
-The model’s absolute advantage actually widens: from 15.9 percentage points under uniform sampling to 23.5 percentage points under correlated sampling.
-The reason is that the LUT’s per-domain bias compounds more severely when browsing concentrates on fewer domains, while the model retains within-domain discriminative signal from URL features.
+At N=200N = 200, domain-correlated browsing roughly doubles the model’s median error from 6.0% to 12.9%.
+The LUT’s error rises further, from 21.9% to 36.4%.
+The model’s advantage widens under correlation, because the LUT’s per-domain bias compounds more severely when browsing concentrates on fewer domains, while the model retains within-domain discriminative signal from URL features.
+The realistic browsing pattern is the one where the model helps most.

 The implication for deployment is a quarterly retraining cadence on fresh HTTP Archive crawls, which is feasible given the monthly crawl release schedule.